tiagoanoliveira/LDTS/README.md

   - Allows a single point of the initialization of the game and allows a single method to call every other method needed to run the game;
-  - Ensures the GUI instance is universally accesible throughout the game, avoiding redundant instances;
+  - Ensures the GUI instance is universally accessible throughout the game, avoiding redundant instances;

 The use of the **State Pattern** in the current design allows the following benefits: